 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Ind AS Standalone FinancialStatements ofthe current period and are therefore the key audit matters.
 We describe thesematters in our auditor's report unless law or regulation precludes public disclosureabout the matter or when in extremely rare circumstances we determine that a mattershould not be communicated in our report because the adverse consequences of doing sowould reasonably be expected to outweigh the public interest benefits of suchcommunication.

 1. As required by the Companies (Auditor's Report) Order 2020 ("the Order")issued by the Central Government of India in terms of sub- section (11) of section 143 ofthe Companies Act 2013 we give in the "Annexure-A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

 2. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income and the Cash Flow Statement and Statement of Changes in Equity dealt with by thisReport are in agreement with the books of account
+(c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) the Cash Flow Statement and Statement of Changes in Equity dealt with by thisReport are in agreement with the books of account.

 (d) In our opinion the aforesaid standalone financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act read with Companies(Indian Accounting Standards) Rules 2015 as amended.